ihmeuw/vivarium_research/docs/source/models/gbd2017/risk_attributable_causes/iron_deficiency/index.rst

 	  - 70-00
 	  - <70

-The prevalence of anemia as calculated in the process described above serves as the overall anemia envelope for a age-, sex-, and location-specific demographic groups and prevanet cases of anemia in the anemia envelope are the causally attributed to various causes in GBD 2017 that have anemia as a seqeula.
+The prevalence of anemia as calculated in the process described above serves as the overall anemia envelope for a age-, sex-, and location-specific demographic groups and prevanet cases of anemia in the anemia envelope are then causally attributed to various causes in GBD 2017 that have anemia as seqeulae.
+This is done through a process described in the GBD 2017 non-fatal methods appendix.

+Notably, early neonatal and late neonatal age groups (age group IDs 2 and 3) are excluded from this process; instead, these age groups are assigned the anemia prevalence from the postneonatal age group (age group ID 4).

+Additionally, a pregnancy correction is performed for women of reproductive age.
+Therefore, additional considerations beyond the scope of the current documentation will need to be made if planning to model hemoglobin among women of reproductive age.

 Dietary Iron Deficiency Cause
 +++++++++++++++++++++++++++++